 Okayama City Orient Museum

-Opened in 1979, this museum houses ancient Oriental art and was designed by architect Shinichi Okada, who has designed many excellent public buildings, including the Supreme Court.
-The stone exterior, reminiscent of ancient ruins, is similar to his masterpiece, the Supreme Court, but the lighting from the large windows gives the building a somewhat open atmosphere.
+Opened in 1979, this museum houses artworks from the ancient Orient and was designed by architect Shinichi Okada, who has worked on many excellent public buildings, including the Supreme Court.
+The stone exterior, reminiscent of ancient ruins, is similar to his masterpiece, the Supreme Court, but the natural light coming in from the large windows gives the building a somewhat open atmosphere.
 This museum is also used as one of the venues for the Okayama Art Summit.

 [Okayama City Orient Museum]